 Once you reach Mile Point Bridge, you can either turn around to hike back down the Gorge Trail or connect to the Indian Trail.

-Return to Main Entrance Via Indian Trail or Back Down the Gorge Trail
+Return to the Main Entrance Via Indian Trail or Back Down the Gorge Trail

 The Indian Trail follows the North Rim back to the Main Entrance of Watkins Glen State Park.
 While it is a nice hike, the scenic part of your hike is behind you after you’ve left the gorge.